|Nutritional Guidelines (per serving)|

-- In a large microwave-safe bowl, combine the sugar, milk, cocoa, salt, and butter and mix well.
-Microwave on high power for 2-1/2 minutes.
+In a large microwave-safe bowl, combine the sugar, milk, cocoa, salt, and butter and mix well.
+Microwave on high power for 2 and 1/2 minutes.
 Remove from the microwave to stir.
 Wash off the spoon and return the bowl to the microwave.

-- Microwave for 2-1/2 minutes longer, or until the mixture boils thoroughly for 1 minute.
+Microwave for 2 and 1/2 minutes longer, or until the mixture boils thoroughly for 1 minute.
 Then remove the bowl from the microwave and stir in the peanut butter and vanilla until smooth.
 Add oatmeal and mix well.
 Do not use regular or instant oatmeal; quick-cooking oatmeal is essential to the success of this recipe.